AnthonyBliss1/AnthonyBliss1.github.io/README.md

 ## Projects
 ### OPIS Benchmark Diff.
 Analysis
-Effectively extracted large amounts of pricing data from multiple sources in different formats using **Python**.
+Effectively extracted pricing data from multiple sources in different formats using **Python**.
 Created visualizations for storytelling and analysis using **Matplotlib**.
 Leveraged the data collected to develop a pricing differential based on an OPIS Average benchmark for 87 RFG (10% Ethanol) out of Baltimore.

 ![OPIS Prices](/assets/OPIS_Low_vs_Con_Avg.png)